pingpong-labs/widget/README.md

 **Menu Style.**

 By default the generated menu style is bootstrap navbar.
-In addition there are also several different menu styles and is already available by default are ' navbar ', ' navbar-right ', ' nav-pills ' and ' nav-tab '.
-To set the style menu you can use the method ' style '.
+In addition there are also several different menu styles and is already available by default are `navbar`, `navbar-right`, `nav-pills` and `nav-tab`.
+To set the style menu you can use the method `style`.
 Examples like this.

 ```php
 Menu::create('navbar', function($menu)